qchemlab-embedding/2023-07-14-workshop/index.md

 * 15h15 - 16h15: ADF
 * 16h15 - 17h15: pyadf

-## Prerequisites

-Please prepare in advance:
+## Prerequisites - please prepare in advance:

 * on the Ares cluster: